CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 weight: 670
 toc: 4
 ---

 The lifecycle management (LCM) feature enables you to upgrade to NetQ 4.0.0 on switches with an existing NetQ Agent 2.4.x-3.2.1 release using the NetQ UI.
 You can upgrade only the NetQ Agent or upgrade both the NetQ Agent and the NetQ CLI at the same time.
-Up to five jobs can be run simultaneously; however, a given switch can only be contained in one running job at a time.
+You can run up to five jobs simultaneously; however, a given switch can only appear in one running job at a time.

 The upgrade workflow includes the following steps: